Specialized cells of like kind in the body are referred to as?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-Specialized cells of like kind in the body are referred to as tissues because tissues are groups of similar cells that perform a specific function together.
-For example, muscle tissue consists of muscle cells that work together to enable movement, while epithelial tissue forms protective layers and coverings on the body surfaces and organs.
-This classification is essential in understanding how cells group together to form more complex structures, such as organs, which are made up of different types of tissues working collaboratively.
+Specialized cells of like kind in the body are collectively referred to as tissues.
+Tissues are groups of cells that work together to perform a specific function.
+For example, muscle tissue consists of muscle cells that contract to facilitate movement, while nerve tissue is made up of neurons that transmit signals throughout the body.

 Subscribe